shrddr/DatalogConvert/readme.md

 3. Import values: `piconfig.exe < values.csv`

 Keep in mind that `piconfig`-based backfill is *extremely* slow (10-15 MB of DAT files *per hour*).
-If you have a large datalog you should probably try "PI interfaces" instead (UFL?
-DAT -> dat2sql -> RDBMS?).
-These however are not included in Historian installation media; the knowledgebase says you need to order them separately through Information Software Regional Manager (?!).
+If you have a large datalog look below for a faster method.

 ### dat2fth

+This script imports up to 16GB/hour by using low level C API.

 #### Requirements

 I'm doing the import from a clean remote node and the only thing I had to install is PI API, located at `6.00.00-FTHistorian-SE-DVD\Redist\Enterprise\piapi_X64.msi`.

 Don't forget to add write permissions (assign `piadmin` user) to remote IP address (SMT > Security > Mappings & Trusts).
 You can also limit access by process name `dat2E`.
 It's whatever you put into ` piut_setprocname ` trimmed to 4 chars plus the `E` symbol (ethernet?).
 If the connection is not successful check SMT > Operation > Message Logs.

+You still have to create all Historian points before the import.

 #### Usage